biocore/songbird/README.md

 **Q.** That's cool!
 How many variables can be passed into the formula?

 **A.** That depends on the number of samples you have -- the rule of thumb is to only have about 10% of your samples.
 So if you have 100 samples, you should not have a formula with more than 10 variables.
 This measure needs to be used with caution, since the number of categories will also impact this.
 A categorical variable with *k* categories counts as *k-1* variables, so a column with 3 categories will be represented as 2 variables in the model.
-Continuous variables will only count as 1 variable.
-You can sometime migitate this risk with the `--differential-prior` parameter.
+Continuous variables will only count as 1 variable.  **Beware of overfitting, though!** You can migitate the risk of overfitting with the `--differential-prior` parameter.

 **Q.** Wait a minute, what do you mean that I can migitate overfitting with the `--differential-prior`?